iahin/backend_rag_multipurpose/README.md

 ## TODO

+1. To set up endpoint to be able to change system prompt instead of having it hardcoded.
+This is to be accessed by using admin token
-1. Add a backend user message logger to monitor from misuse and jailbreaking
+2. Add a backend user message logger to monitor from misuse and jailbreaking
-2. To including metrics to compute service performance and usage
+3. To including metrics to compute service performance and usage

 ## What is implemented